voxpelli/node-connect-pg-simple/README.md

 * **ttl** - the time to live for the session in the database – specified in seconds.
 Defaults to the cookie maxAge if the cookie has a maxAge defined and otherwise defaults to one day.
 * **schemaName** - if your session table is in another Postgres schema than the default (it normally isn't), then you can specify that here.
 * **tableName** - if your session table is named something else than `session`, then you can specify that here.
 * **pruneSessionInterval** - sets the delay in seconds at which expired sessions are pruned from the database.
 Default is `60` seconds.
 If set to `false` no automatic pruning will happen.
-Automatic pruning will happen `pruneSessionInterval` seconds after the last pruning – manual or automatic.
+By default every delay is randomized between 50% and 150% of set value, resulting in an average delay equal to the set value, but spread out to even the load on the database.
+Automatic pruning will happen `pruneSessionInterval` seconds after the last pruning (includes manual prunes).
+* **pruneSessionRandomizedInterval** – if set to `false`, then the exact value of `pruneSessionInterval` will be used in all delays.
+No randomization will happen.
+If multiple instances all start at once, disabling randomization can mean that multiple instances are all triggering pruning at once, causing unnecessary load on the database.
+Can also be set to a method, taking a numeric `delay` parameter and returning a modified one, thus allowing a custom delay algorithm if wanted.
 * **errorLog** – the method used to log errors in those cases where an error can't be returned to a callback.
 Defaults to `console.error()`, but can be useful to override if one eg. uses [Bunyan](https://github.com/trentm/node-bunyan) for logging.

 ## Useful methods